 You will have a number of fixed activities during the week (tutorials, lectures, practicals, classes), and you will need time to study on your own.
-You must of course also timetable in time for meals, social life, clubs, sports, music, laundry, shopping, etc. In fact, planning your own time here effectively may be the most crucial skill that you need to acquire during your time in Oxford.
+You must of course also timetable in time for meals, social life, clubs, sports, music, laundry, shopping, etc. It is also very important to make sure you have the time to get enough sleep.
+In fact, planning your own time here effectively may be the most crucial skill that you need to acquire during your time in Oxford.
 Try to plan your time so that when you do work, you do so efficiently.
 If you achieve a good level of skill in time management, it will not only make your studies at Oxford easier and more effective, it will be hugely beneficial whatever you do after you finish your degree.